| Appraisal Service Anywhere In The United States

 way.
 There are a lot of possible reasons for this, and not all situations are

-the same.
 My experience has taught me

 that, in many such situations, the sales contract is higher than the value of